kevrez/adapt-reactions-tool/README.md

 ## Use

 ### Output a Report from your ADAPT Run
 Once your ADAPT run is complete, output a design report for your run with 'Skip Live Load' disabled.
 Your report must contain the *'Moments, Shears, and Reactions'* tables under *'Tabular Reports - Compact'*.
-The script will currently not differentiate from a report with skipped live loads enabled vs. disabled.
-It is important for the engineer to be careful about this.

-Ensure that the 'Create Optional XLS Report' option is checked. ***adapt_reactions_tool_xls.py*** uses this file to output its results.
+Ensure that the 'Create Optional XLS Report' option is checked. ***ADAPT Reactions Tool*** uses this file to output its results.
 Save this .xls file and copy its full path:

 1. Hold Shift and right-click the .xls file within Windows Explorer
 2. Click **'Copy as Path'**